oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 You will first review the database's current security assessment and determine that its existing configuration represents an acceptable starting point.
 You will establish that assessment as your baseline.

-Next, a database privilege will be granted to PUBLIC, simulating a potentially risky administrative change.
+Next, a database privilege will be granted to `PUBLIC`, simulating a potentially risky administrative change.

 Rather than relying on someone to tell you that the change occurred, you will use Security Assessment to:

 1. Reassess the database.
 2. Detect that its security posture has changed.
 3. Investigate the new high-risk finding.
 4. Compare the current assessment with your approved baseline.
 5. Identify exactly what changed.

 By the end of the lab, you will have experienced the workflow a security or database administrator can use to identify security configuration drift.

 Estimated Time: 20 minutes